• LA

 Overall, these rights are essential for promoting the well-being and autonomy of individuals living with mental health conditions in Louisiana.
 They serve to protect against discrimination, abuse, and neglect and to ensure access to appropriate treatment and support services.

 In Louisiana, Maria, a young woman living with bipolar disorder, decides to pursue a change in her treatment plan to better align with her personal preferences and needs.
 Armed with a psychiatric advance directive outlining her treatment preferences, Maria approaches her healthcare provider to discuss her options.
 However, when Maria expresses her desire to explore alternative therapies and reduce reliance on medication, her provider suggests involuntary treatment due to concerns about potential harm to herself.
 Maria, aware of her rights to autonomy and liberty, insists on due process and seeks legal guidance to ensure that her treatment decisions are respected and that any interventions are conducted in accordance with established legal procedures.
-Through advocacy efforts and support from mental health organizations, Maria navigates the complex landscape of mental health rights, striving to uphold her dignity and autonomy in the face of challenges.
+Through advocacy efforts and support from mental health organizations, including AA Meetings Louisiana and a therapist in Louisiana, Maria navigates the complex landscape of mental health rights, striving to uphold her dignity and autonomy in the face of challenges.
 This scenario underscores the importance of understanding one's rights as a mental health patient in Louisiana, empowering individuals like Maria to assert their autonomy and access appropriate care while combating discrimination and abuse.

 What are two conditions that can be treated using telehealth?